NiklasMelton/AdaptiveResonanceLib/paper.md

 developers working in Python-based environments face challenges when trying to incorporate ART models into their machine learning pipelines.

-**artlib** fills this gap by offering a comprehensive and modular collection of ART models, including both elementary and compound ART architectures.
+**artlib** addresses these challenges by offering a comprehensive and modular collection of ART models, including both elementary and compound ART architectures.
 It is designed for interoperability with popular Python tools, enabling users to easily integrate ART models into machine learning workflows, optimize models using scikit-learn's `GridSearchCV`, and preprocess data using standard libraries.
 This flexibility and integration make **artlib** a powerful resource for both research and practical applications.

 # Adaptive Resonance Theory (ART)